jc141x/jc141-bash/setup/readme.md

 - Some type of mods will not work with wine, such as ones that make use of dinput will likely cause crashes.
 Hooking use is also not supported by wine, regularly used in mods for games like GTA V.

 - Note that groot-rw only applies for games that mount instead of extract.

+### other notes

+- The testing is done on stable filesystems such as EXT4, BTRFS or XFS.